 The majority of the vineyards are located relatively close to each other in an area known as La Geria.
 The main road that runs through the region is the LZ-30, which links the towns of Teguise and Uga.

-Most of the Lanzarote wineries can be found along the stretch that runs from Uga in the south to the Monumento al Campesino, a sculpture by local artist César Manrique which marks the geographical centre of the island.
+Most of the Lanzarote wineries can be found along the wine route that runs from Uga in the south to the Monumento al Campesino, a sculpture by local artist César Manrique that marks the geographical centre of the island.